 Barbee won a verified 136 races in America from 1872 through 1885.
 He rode for some time in England in 1880 and 1881, winning the Newmarket International in the latter year with Mistake.
 Other notable victories for Barbee included two runnings of the Jockey Club Handicap and the United States Hotel Stakes, as well as single scores in the Champion Stakes, Autumn Cup, Buffalo Handicap, Champagne Stakes, Flash Stakes, Morrissey Handicap, Hunter Stakes, Nursery Stakes, Excelsior Stakes, Long Branch Handicap, Foam Stakes and Kenner Stakes, among others.

 Turf historian Walter Vosburgh described Barbee as “a perfect man-model of the smaller type, tremendously muscular, and his whipping was very severe.
 Springbok was so savage that jockeys were afraid of him, but Barbee hit him with the whip and it tamed him.”
 Of Barbee’s Belmont win aboard Saxon, Vosburgh wrote: “Many said it was the riding that won, and certainly George Barbee that day rode the greatest finish of his career.”

 Barbee was aware his strength was a great asset.
 Of Springbok, he said: “I was able to ride him because he was stated at the time.
 I could strike him so hard with the whip it took out of him for the time being all of his deviltry.
 One blow was enough and Springbok would run for me.
 It was hopeless for others to try and ride him.”

 As his riding career faded, Barbee turned to training horses for J.E.
 Kelly and others.
-He died in 1941 while attending the races at Belmont Park, where he shined aboard Saxon 67 years earlier.
-He was buried near the racetrack.
+He died in 1941 while attending the races at Belmont Park and was buried near the racetrack.